Hard-line judiciary head wins Iran presidency as turnout low

 "I hope your administration provides causes for pride for the Islamic Republic of Iran, improves the economy and life with comfort and welfare for the great nation of Iran," he wrote on Instagram.

-Abroad, Syrian President Bashar Assad immediately congratulated Raisi's win, saying he hopes to "strengthen the course of bilateral relations based on long decades of historical friendship, mutual understanding and common interests between" the two countries, Syrian state media said.
+Abroad, Syrian President Bashar Assad immediately congratulated Raisi's win.
 Iran has been instrumental in seeing Assad hold onto the presidency amid his country's decade-long grinding war.

 Separate congratulations came from Dubai's ruler Sheikh Mohammed bin Rashid Al Maktoum, who also serves as the vice president and prime minister of the hereditarily ruled United Arab Emirates.
 The UAE has been trying to de-escalate tensions with Iran since a series of attacks on shipping off its coast in 2019 that the U.S. Navy blamed on Iran.